 The course begins simply enough, with a front side laid out on gently undulating meadows, perfect for those who might like to walk a leisurely nine.
 The back side, however, brings with it more elevation changes and more difficulty, with strategically placed bunkers, lakes and a hidden brook that lies in wait for miss-hit shots.

-The 13th hole passes through a heavily wooded glen, giving the course its name and giving inaccurate golfers trouble.
-The 15th reads as a short Par 4 on the card, but with an extreme dogleg right, precision is a must.
+The thirteenth hole passes through a heavily wooded glen, giving the course its name and giving inaccurate golfers trouble.
+The fifteenth reads as a short par four on the card, but with an extreme dogleg right, precision is a must.
 Proper club selection and accuracy are important on the approach, as a misjudged shot here will reacquaint you with the hidden brook.
-Back-to-back Par 5’s at the 16th and 17th give you the opportunity to use more clubs out of your bag, and help prep you for one of the most beautiful finishing holes you will find on any golf course anywhere.
+Back-to-back par fives at the sixteenth and seventeenth give you the opportunity to use more clubs out of your bag, and help prep you for one of the most beautiful finishing holes you will find on any golf course anywhere.

 Need to work on your swing, get your approach shots to bite better on the greens, or simply warm up prior to your round?
 Our eight-acre practice complex - absolutely the finest you'll find in the entire region - is there to help.